 Well, a quick trip to nerdwallet.com shows that that the going rate for many FDIC insured savings accounts is hovering around 1.75% to 1.85%.
 So if you can get an FDIC guaranteed 1.85% return for savings, is it “smart” to invest in markets without a guarantee that won’t yield much better?
 I’m open to hearing the reasoning, but I can’t see why it would be.
 It’s possible the smart saver plan could outperform a savings account, but of course, it could also underperform.

-According to this blog post on Betterment’s blog, their new Smart Saver plan will be constructed with two conservative ETF funds.
+According to this blog post on Betterment’s blog, their new Smart Saver plan contains two conservative ETF funds.
 They chose ishares funds, NEAR and SHV.
 See recent Yahoo quotes as of August 18th, 2018.
 Overall this plan isn’t a poor approach to a conservative portfolio.
 But there’s just one problem.

 It’s the Management Fees Dummy